Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 ForMotiv’s Placement Lift and Bind Solutions work by analyzing digital body language, interpreting what it says about that customer’s intent, and driving personalized experiences down to the individual end-user level based on things like frustration, confusion, risk, buying intent, and more.

-These next-generation dynamic experiences are the future and leapfrog us into a world where improving the user experience AND improving risk identification is possible.
-This level of personalization is unprecedented – looking a few years down the road, as the data science use cases in insurance continue to expand, we see these experience improvements as only the beginning.
+These next-generation dynamic experiences are the future and leapfrog us into a world where improving the user experience AND improving risk identification is possible – helping solve the age old Risk vs. Experience challenge.
+This level of personalization is unprecedented.
+Looking a few years down the road, as the data science use cases in insurance continue to expand, we see these experience improvements as only the beginning.

 3. Predictive Analytics in Insurance Pricing and Product Optimization